 KHS facilitates a holistic approach to Duty of Care including Crisis Management and Business Continuity.
 KHS provides employees with stress management, personal resilience and wellness programmes and travellers receive health and life insurance, as well as medical and security assistance.

 Return on Investment in Travel Risk Mitigation Winner

 FirstRand Banking group achieved ROI of Duty of Care through robust travel management, engagement with line management and improved travel management processes.
 The company's programme creates a positive risk management culture by increasing requests for travel advice, undertaking fewer evacuations and improving operational efficiencies.

 Case Study - firstrand group

-View the case study on the FirstRand Group's travel management processes and how they achieved RIO here.
+View the case study on the FirstRand Group's travel management processes and how they achieved ROI here.